dawnft/unum/README.md

 ```go
 func ClosestPowerOfTwo(v uint32) uint32
 ```
-Returns `v` if it is a power-of-two, or else the next-highest power-of-two.
+Returns `v` if it is a power-of-two, or else the closest power-of-two.

 #### func  DegToRad